-- The purpose of the survey and how the respondent was selected is stated clearly on the front of the form. - It is ensured as much as possible that the questionnaire is clear with definitions provided as appropriate. - Each question is clearly laid out and exact requirements are detailed. - A telephone number and email address are provided on the form if a respondent needs help or advice on completing the form.
+- Information about the survey and how the respondent was selected is provided in both the letter and the survey information links that are sent to the selected Households. - It is ensured, insofar as possible, that the questionnaire is clear with definitions provided as appropriate. - Each question is clearly laid out and exact requirements are detailed. - A telephone number and email address are provided on the letter if a respondent needs help or advice on completing the form.